‘America First’ Budget Is Unworthy of Our Nation

-With typical bombast, Donald Trump dubs his 2018 draft budget America First: A Budget Blueprint to Make America Great Again.
+With typical bombast, Donald Trump calls his 2018 draft budget America First: A Budget Blueprint to Make America Great Again.
 No, it won’t make America great again.
-It reflects a hardness of the heart and a sickness of the spirit that are unworthy of the American people.
+It reflects a hardness of the heart and a sickness of the spirit unworthy of the American people.

 Chances are, the great leaders of this country’s history wouldn’t even recognize its vision of America.